-Help Create a Healthy Forest at Wapato Hills Park (West) in Tacoma!
+Help Create a Healthy Forest at Wapato Hills Park (Northwest) in Tacoma!

-Join EarthCorps and the City of Tacoma as we continue the restoration of Wapato Hills Park!
-Volunteers will be working to remove Scotch broom and Himalayan blackberry along the Southern Access Trail leading up to the Wetland Loop Trail.
-The Basics EarthCorps supplies gloves, tools, water and snack bars.
+Wapato Hills Park (Northwest): Tacoma Join EarthCorps and the City of Tacoma as we continue the restoration of Wapato Hills Park!
+Volunteers will be working to remove Scotch broom, Himalayan blackberry and English ivy along the Western Border Trail in the NW corner of the park.
+The Basics EarthCorps is working with the City of Tacoma's Open Spaces program to lead volunteer events at several open space sites around Tacoma.
+EarthCorps supplies gloves, tools, water and snack bars.
 We will teach you everything you need to know about tool use, safety, forest health, and the importance of the work you will be doing.
 No experience necessary, just come ready to learn something new!
 Be sure to sign in at registration when you arrive.

 - Clothing that can get dirty (because it will!)